zdravkov/kendo-docs/api/wrappers/jsp/radialgauge/gaugearea.md

 ### height `float`

 The height of the gauge area.
+By default, the vertical gauge is 200px and the horizontal one is 60px.

 #### Example
     <kendo:radialGauge-gaugeArea height="height">